OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 ![](/docs/images/5669247/5865609.png "width=500")

-### Step 3: Create the "Environment variables" library variable set {#Workingwithtenant-specificvariables-Step3:Createthe&quot;Environmentvariables&quot;libraryvariableset}
+### Step 3: Create the "Environment variables" Library Variable Set

 In the previous step we created some variable templates that use the `Environment.Alias` variable.
 We will create a simple [library variable set](/docs/deployment-process/variables/library-variable-sets.md) to provide URL-friendly versions of the target environment's name which we can use in our other variables for defining environment-specific database and domain names.